-Due to COVID-19, NELI will be altering the format of this year’s Employment Law Briefing to be a LIVE WEBINAR Conference.
-The program will be presented over 3 days, with 3.5 hours of instruction per day.
-All participants will receive a complimentary registration for our 2-hour Ethics Webinar on June 3rd.
+NELI will be offering both a "live" program in Florida and a Webinar Conference.
+The webinar will be presented over 3 days, with 3.5 hours of instruction per day.
+All participants will receive a complimentary registration for our 2-hour Ethics Webinar in June.

 NOTE: NELI has reduced the price of the program because we are able to offer it in webinar format.